connoraird/talks/README.md

 # Talks

-An archive of my upcoming and earlier talks
+An archive of my upcoming and previous talks

 ## Acknowledgment